Why use herbs?

 Berberine — is an isolated constituent found in the roots and rhizomes of some herbs.

-Its use as a supplement has been lauded by both western medicine and eastern medicine practitioners.
-It is an alkaloid that can assist with down regulating inflammation, controlling pain, and blood sugar metabolism.
+Its use as a supplement has been lauded by both Western medicine and Eastern medicine practitioners.
+It is an alkaloid that can assist with down-regulating inflammation, controlling pain, and blood sugar metabolism.
 The Chinese herbs huang bai (Phellodendron amurense) and huang lian (Coptidis or Coptis rhizome), two of the most powerful anti inflammatory herbs in Chinese medicine repertoire contain highly available berberine.
 Read more…

 Mushrooms — coined quite appropriately “fantastic fungi” feed our imagination and our soul.
 They have been used as a medicine, a hallucinogenic, and a food for as long as man has walked the earth.